-The Windows terminal app is available on the Microsoft Store.
+The Windows Terminal app is available on the Microsoft Store.
 If you open the store and search for “Windows terminal”, it should be the first item on the list.
 It’s also available on its GitHub releases page but you will miss out on automatic updates if you install it from there.
-You can also install the Preview version if you want to be on the bleeding edge of features.
+You can also install the preview version if you want to be on the bleeding edge of features.

 Once installed, launch the terminal.
 The interface is quite straightforward with tabs at the top and a dropdown menu for switching between the different profiles.
 By default, you get a profile for PowerShell, the Command prompt, any WSL distributions you have installed, and Microsoft Azure.

-Launch the terminal with a keyboard shortcut
+Launching the terminal with a keyboard shortcut

 The easiest way to bind the Windows terminal to a keyboard shortcut is to pin it to the task bar and press the Win key plus the number corresponding to the position of the program on the taskbar.
 For example, Win + 3 launches or focuses the terminal window on my computer.

-Launch the terminal from Windows Explorer
+Launching the terminal from Windows Explorer

-You can launch the Windows terminal from the File Explorer by typing
+You can launch the Windows Terminal from the File Explorer by typing

 Enter in the address bar.
 This will launch a new terminal window in